tig3r66/CMPUT275/README.md

-# CMPUT 275
-## Introduction to Tangible Computing II, University of Alberta
+# Introduction to Tangible Computing II, University of Alberta

 **COURSE DESCRIPTION**